crfleisc/RoombaMIDI/README.md

 - Songs must be single channel (one note played at a time) because the iRobot Create is only capable of playing one note at a time.

-- Input files must be in the program's root directory to be recognized.
-Output files also appear in the root directory.
+- Input files must be in the "songs" directory to be recognized.
+Output files also appear in the songs directory.

 ## References
 Uses MIDI File CSV Editing Tools by John Walker http://www.fourmilab.ch/webtools/midicsv/ to handle